carlmontanari/scrapli/README.md

 ```

 As for platforms to *run* scrapli on -- it has and will be tested on MacOS and Ubuntu regularly and should work on any
  POSIX system.
-Windows is now being tested very minimally via GitHub Actions builds, however it is important to note
+Windows at one point was being tested very minimally via GitHub Actions builds, however this is no
-  that if you wish to use Windows you will need to use paramiko or ssh2-python as the transport driver.
-It is
+  longer the case as it is just not worth the effort.
+While scrapli should work on windows when using the paramiko or
+   ssh2-python transport drivers, it is not "officially" supported.
+It is *strongly* recommended/preferred for folks
-   *strongly* recommended/preferred for folks to use WSL/Cygwin and stick with "system" as the transport.
+    to use WSL/Cygwin instead of Windows.

 # Basic Usage